Lee Se-young

 Lee Se-young (born December 20, 1992) is a South Korean actress.
 She debuted as a child actress in 1997 and was best known for her roles in Dae Jang Geum (2003), When I Turned Nine (2004), Lovely Rivals (2004), and The Wonder Years (2007).
 She is best known for her leading roles in The Crowned Clown (2019), The Red Sleeve (2021), The Law Cafe (2022), The Story of Park's Marriage Contract (2023), and What Comes After Love (2024).

 Lee has received multiple awards and has been featured multiple times in Forbes magazine's Korea Power Celebrity 40 list.
 She is referred to as a "Historical Drama Queen" due to her prominent roles in several successful historical drama.

 Early life and education

 Lee Se-Young was born on December 20, 1992 in Bangbae-Dong Seocho District, Seoul, South Korea.
-Born with natural beauty, when Lee was 5 years old her parents were afraid she would be kidnapped.
+Lee reportedly revealed on MBC's Radio Star that her parents put her into acting because they feared she would be kidnapped due to her appearance.
 During the early 1990s, there were many child-kidnapping incidents that shook South Korea.
-Lee parents got her into entertainment Industry hoping if she got famous no one would kidnap her.
+Lee's parents got her into the Entertainment Industry hoping that if she became well-known it would deter kidnappers.

 Lee Se-Young attended Seoumun girl's middle school and high school.
-Lee attended Sungshin Women's University majoring in Media Communications where she were named Queen of Campus.
+Lee attended Sungshin Women's University majoring in Media Communications where she was named Queen of Campus.